Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: Introduction

 \section{Introduction}

-Building machine learning models with multi-task capabilities is becoming increasingly more prevalent, pursuing the advantages of a shared representation \citep{Ruder_2017,Crawshaw_2020} coupled with the practical benefits of a single model, in memory requirements and inference times.
-Striving towards the construction of generalist agents \citep{reed2022a} by solving simultaneously multiple tasks introduces conflicts and there often does not exist a single optimal solution.
-Multi-objective optimization problems (MOO) rather have a set of optimal solutions, formally known as the \textit{Pareto Front}. \looseness=-1
+Building machine learning models with multi-task capabilities is becoming increasingly prevalent \citep{Ruder_2017a,Crawshaw_2020}, pursuing the advantages of a shared representation coupled with the practical benefits of a single model, in terms of memory requirements and inference times.
+However, the construction of generalist agents \citep{reed2022a} by solving simultaneously multiple tasks introduces conflicts and there often does not exist a single optimal solution.
+Multi-objective optimization (MOO) problems rather have a set of optimal solutions, formally known as the \textit{Pareto Front} (PF), each corresponding to a different trade-off among the objectives.

-Multi-Task Learning (MTL) algorithms provide a single solution corresponding to one trade-off among the objectives.
-Most methods \citep{Cipolla_Gal_Kendall_2018,Chen_Badrinarayanan_Lee_etal_2018,Sener_Koltun_2018,Liu_Li_Kuang_etal_2020,Liu_Liu_Jin_etal_2021,navon2022multi} do not account for user-specified preferences but the final solution is rather determined by their inner optimization choices.
-Recently, a new class of methodologies \citep{Navon_Shamsian_Fetaya_etal_2021,Ruchte_Grabocka_2021a,dimitriadis2023pareto} has emerged that addresses the challenge of optimizing these objectives when trade-offs are dynamic and not known in advance, enabling models to adapt to any given trade-off direction during inference.
-These approaches continuously approximate the entire Pareto Front via a mechanism that uses the desired preference as input and generates the model weights to be in the Pareto Set and aligned with the input preference. \looseness=-1

-Despite these advancements, the applicability of \textit{Pareto Front Learning} (PFL) methodologies remains limited due to complicated weight generating mechanisms, e.g., hypernetworks \citep{Navon_Shamsian_Fetaya_etal_2021,Lin_Yang_Zhang_etal_2021} or augmenting the input space with the user preference \citep{Ruchte_Grabocka_2021a}.
-As a result, the mapping from user preference to objective space via the aforementioned mechanism may not be \textit{Pareto aligned}, i.e., increasing the emphasis on one task might not always result in improving its performance.
-Hypernetwork or weight ensemble solutions \citep{dimitriadis2023pareto} further exhibit lower convergence rates compared to their MTL counterparts, since the learning process depends on randomly drawn user preferences that effectively shift the vector objective at every step, and suffer from scalability issues. \looseness=-1